-Marc Chagall is one of the greatest visual artists of the twentieth century.
-He did not shy away from counting himself among the greatest Western artists of all time.
-His use of colour is brilliant and tied in closely with the meaning we assign -often unsconsciously- to the many colours and colour combinations that exist.
-He also sought to distill his imagery from the common background, often subconscious, shared by Western people.
-This gives the images and colours a broad appeal: Chagall‘s work is not restricted to a select group of art lovers and connoisseurs.
+Marc Chagall (7 July 1887, Vitebsk - 28 March 1985, Saint-Paul-de-Vence) is one of the greatest visual artists of the twentieth century.
+He himself had no difficulty in joining the greatest Western artists of all time.
+His use of color is fabulous and closely related to the meaning that we - often unknowingly - assign to the many colors and color combinations.
+He also tries to extract his visual language from the common, deeper layers of associations in Western people.
+That is why these images and colors appeal to a wide audience and are not reserved for a select group of art lovers and connoisseurs.

 Only too aware of his stature, Chagall worked systematically from 1914 on, when he returned from Paris to his native Belarus, to enhance the myths surrounding his person.
 He rewrote his youth and led a colorful, nomadic lifestyle -certainly in the first two phases of his life, up to age 65- which facilitated the myth-forming.
 This was all the more possible because many of those in his circle helped perpetuate the myths.